tdwg/process/review_manager.md

 # 1 Responsibilities

 TDWG has a process for the ratification of its standards (<https://www.tdwg.org/about/process/>) that is part of the TDWG Constitution (<https://www.tdwg.org/about/constitution/>).
-TDWG's constitution and standards review process relies on consensus.
+TDWG's Constitution and Standards Review process relies on consensus.

 ## 1.1 TDWG Executive Committee